JetStream Software

 If protecting VMs running in your data center (outside AVS) you will follow these steps to get started:

-Configure object storage (Azure Blob storage)
+• Connect the object storage (Azure Blob Storage account).

-Create a Protected Domain and protect VMs
+• Create a Protected Domain and protect VMs.

 If protecting VMs running in AVS you will follow these steps to get started:

-Configure object storage (Azure Blob storage)
+• Connect the object storage (Azure Blob Storage account).

-Create a Protected Domain and protect VMs
+• Create a Protected Domain and protect VMs.

 Q: How will I be charged?